zacanger/folder-to-dir/README.md

 Go to chrome:extensions

-Drag this directory to that page.
+Drag the `extension` directory to that page.

 License: WTFPL